arielelkin/site_source/articles/easily-sync-and-stream-your-entire-music-collection-using-docker.md

 `docker run --name=ampache` Here we're pulling, building, and running a container with the Ampache, and we're naming it `ampache`.

 `-v /owncloud_music/data/your_owncloud_username/files:/media:ro` This mounts the server's music directory we created before into the ampache container where ampache looks for music files.
 We add `:ro` option to specify that the mount should be read-only.
-Remember that the path to the music folder needs to be absolute.
+Remember that the path to the music folder **must** be absolute.
+In this example, we assume that `owncloud_music` is at in the root directory `/`, but you should make sure that the path you place after the `-v`is the path you get when you run `pwd` in the `owncloud_music` directory.

 `-p 2008:80` as above, this routes traffic coming and going to our server's port 2008, into Ampache's port 80.
 Again, I recommend port 2008 for technical reasons as it's the year that Will Bernard's _Blue Plate Special_ was released, with Stanton Moore on drums, you should listen to it.